 Inter-bank cash transfers

-Some businesses hold bank accounts in different banks.
+Some businesses hold bank accounts at different banks.
 Sometimes, there are inter-bank money transfers.
-The money transferred appeared as a deposit in the sources bank account and will again reflect as a deposit in the destination bank account.
+The transferred money appeared as a deposit in the source’s bank account and will also be reflected as a deposit in the destination bank account.

 Inter-account cash transfers

-Businesses sometimes hold several accounts in the same bank.
-Occasionally, there are funds movements across the accounts for whatever reason.
-Every time the money is moved, it is reflected as a new deposit into the destination account.
+Businesses often maintain multiple accounts at the same bank.
+Occasionally, movements are found across the accounts for various reasons.
+Every time money is transferred, it is reflected as a new deposit in the destination account.

 Bank errors

 Like every organization, banks make mistakes.
-Sometimes, money is deposited into the business account and the owner does not know where the money came from.
+Sometimes, money is deposited into the business account, and the owner is unaware of its origin.
 The equivalent of the money is then removed.

 Tax refunds

 Sometimes the tax authorities refund tax to businesses.
-Such refunds may be VAT refunds, tax paid in error, overpaid taxes etc. The tax refunds will be deposited into the business bank accounts.
+Such refunds may include VAT refunds, taxes paid in error, or overpaid taxes, etc. The tax refunds will be deposited into the business bank accounts.

 Insurance claims

-Business makes insurance claim when there is a need to.
+Business makes an insurance claim when necessary.
 When the claims are paid, the money is deposited into the business account.

 Court awards

 Businesses seek court redress when aggrieved.
-The court awards in case they are monetary will be deposited into the business bank accounts.
+The court awards, if monetary, will be deposited into the business bank accounts.

 Investments returns

-Businesses also invest in other businesses for profits.
+Businesses also invest in other businesses for profit.
 When other businesses make profits and distribute them, the business will receive investment returns.
-The returns are in the form of dividends.
-The dividends will be deposited into the business account.
+The return is in the form of dividends.
+The dividend will be deposited into the business account.

 Sale of business assets

-Occasionally, businesses sell assets either to raise funds or because they no longer require the assets.
+Occasionally, businesses sell assets to raise funds or because they no longer need them.
 The proceeds from the sale of the assets are deposited into the bank accounts.

 Donations

-What should business do about the deposits from other sources?
+What should businesses do about the deposits from other sources?

-There are several proactive steps that a business can take so that the deposits from the other sources are not treated as sales deposits.
+There are several proactive steps that a business can take to ensure that deposits from other sources are not treated as sales deposits.
 The following are some of the steps.

 a) Note the source of each deposit – create a column and indicate where each deposit came from.